munificent/craftinginterpreters/book/strings.md

 The implementation looks like this:

-^code print-object (1 before, 2 after)
+^code print-object

-We only have a single object type now, but this will sprout additional cases in later chapters.
-For string objects, it simply <span name="term-2">prints</span>
-the character array as a C string.
+We only have a single object type now, but this function will sprout additional switch cases in later chapters.
+For string objects, it simply <span name="term-2">prints</span> the character array as a C string.

 <aside name="term-2">